sanamedio/log-of-learning/notes-07-dec-2018.md

 ### 1 - writing your own grammar engine?

 - just an attempt to start understanding strings with rules
+- The idea is that assuming your input is character based tokens; what it takes to write a engine that can evaluate the string based on give rules.
+Don't know what the algorithm is called; and am trying to do it from experimentation to learn.

 ```python
 class Grammar: